2023 Wabanaki-Labrador Network Funding Opportunities

-The Atlantic Indigenous Mentorship Network (Atlantic-IMN) has, since 2017, received its core funding from the Institute of Indigenous Peoples' Health, CIHR.
+The Atlantic Indigenous Mentorship Network (Atlantic-IMN) is a program of the Wabanaki-Labrador Indigenous Health Research Network (WLN), which receives funding from the Canadian Institute of Health Research – Institute of Indigenous Peoples Health (CIHR-IIPH) and the Dalhousie Medical Research Foundation (DMRF).
 It supports capacity building for students undertaking research related to Indigenous health and wellness and Indigenous early career researchers through culturally relevant learning opportunities and mentorship activities.
-The 2023/24 Kausattumi (Inuttitut for ‘the dawn’) Grants Program is an initiative of the Atlantic-IMN which is supported through the Dalhousie Medical Research Foundation (DMRF).

-If you have any questions about the application process or requirements, or want help completing the application, please contact the Atlantic-IMN Coordinator via email: email@example.com.
+If you have any questions about the application process or requirements, or want help completing the application, please contact the Engagement and Mentorship Coordinator via email: email@example.com.

 Travel awards of $2000 for conference travel are available for Indigenous undergraduate students, graduate students, postdoctoral fellows, and early career researchers.
 The conference will be a knowledge-sharing event related to or about community-informed and supported Indigenous health research.
 Priority will be given to presenters.